 - 4 teaspoons organic extra virgin coconut oil (such as Barlean’s), divided

-- 8 ounces organic extra-firm tofu, cut into small cubes and patted as dry as possible with paper towels
+- 8 ounces organic extra-firm tofu, cut into small cubes and patted as dry as possible with paper towels. (*Can substitute with black beans.)

 - 1 medium red onion, quartered and sliced thin